Last Updated on March 25, 2021 by

 How To Physically Prepare For Tryouts

 Becoming fit is an enormous part of volleyball.
 Volleyball is about quick bursts of energy and speed to get to the place that the ball is going.
 It’s essential to be fast as a volleyball player.
-Some of the training exercises we do while at high school was running, running stairs, sprints, and jump rope workouts.
+Some of the training exercises we did while at high school were running, running stairs, sprints, and jump rope workouts.

 How To Mentally Prepare For Tryouts